-Don't assume that the heights posted at bridges and overpasses are correct.
+Do not assume that the heights posted at bridges and overpasses are correct.
 Re-paving or packed snow may have reduced the clearances since the heights were posted.
 The weight of a cargo van changes its height.
 An empty van is higher than a loaded one.
-That you got under a bridge when you were loaded does not mean that you can do it when you are empty.
+What you got under a bridge when you were loaded may not be what you can do when you are empty.

 If you doubt you have safe space to pass under an object, go slowly.
-If you aren't sure you can make it, take another route.
+If you are not sure you can make it, take another route.

 Warnings are often posted on low bridges or underpasses, but sometimes they are not.